-Rows and rows of triangles with strings, and all these suits scream: “I AM COMFORTABLE WITH MY FAT ROLLS, NO THANKS, YOU GUYS GO BOOGIE BOARDING WITHOUT ME.”
-You know, because if you get surprised by a wave, the entire beach is getting a show. *waves tube socks at everyone*
+Rows and rows of triangles with strings.
+These suits scream: “I AM COMFORTABLE WITH MY FAT ROLLS, BUT NO THANKS, YOU GUYS GO BOOGIE BOARDING WITHOUT ME.”
+In these suits, if you get surprised by a wave, the entire beach is getting a show. *waves tube socks at everyone*

-My children are playing hide-and-seek in the racks and trumpeting like elephants.
-I’m swallowing back tears.
-My husband’s like, fuck this, we’re going to one of those shops on the beach.
+My children play hide-and-seek among the triangles and strings, trumpeting like elephants.
+I’m staring at the rows of fabric scraps, swallowing back tears.
+My husband says, Screw this, we’re going to one of those shops on the beach.

-Like, as in, the specialty shops where I swore I would NEVER buy a bathing suit.
-Who spends $100 on a freaking bathing suit anyway?
+As in, the specialty boutiques where I swore I would NEVER buy a bathing suit.
+Who spends $100 on a bathing suit anyway?
 For Pete’s sake, children are starving in the world.

-But my husband drags me in there and is like DO NOT EVEN LOOK AT THE PRICE TAGS.
-Some cute retro bottoms jump out at me right away so of course I immediately look at the price tag: $70.
+But my husband drags me in there and says DO NOT EVEN LOOK AT THE PRICE TAGS.
+Right away a pair of cute retro bottoms jumps out at me.
+I immediately look at the price tag: $70.

 Just for the bottoms.

-I bead of sweat drips down my spine and into my butt crack.
+I bead of sweat rolls down my spine.

-I take the suit with me just to…see.
+I pick up the suit anyway, thinking I’ll try it on, just to…see.
 No way will I spend $140 on a suit, but I’m curious.
-They’re these lacy high-waisted beauties that make me want to pose like a 1940’s centerfold just looking at them.
-But I grab like 8 suits from the “cheap” section too, where prices were more in the $60 – $80 range.
-So affordable.
+They’re these lacy high-waisted beauties that make me want to pose like a 1940s centerfold just looking at them.
+I grab an armful of suits from the “cheap” section too, where prices were more in the $60 – $80 range. #SoAffordable.

 A couple of the “cheap” ones are okay, though I gotta say, examining oneself in the mirror in these places is an extreme exercise in self-acceptance.
 I’m deep-breathing and telling my back fat I love it just as much as I love my hips.
-I’ll say that shit till I believe it, okay?
+I’ll say it till I believe it, dammit.